IanTBlack/ooim2mr/README.md

 local = ooi_download_data(remote, directory)
 ```

-This function converts the dodsC OpenDAP URLss to fileServer URLs so
+This function converts the dodsC OpenDAP URLs to fileServer URLs so that
-that the data can be downloaded to the local machine.
-Specifying the
+the data can be downloaded to the local machine.Specifying the directory
-directory will download the data to that directory.
-If left empty, the
+will download the data to that directory.
+If left empty, the default
-default action is to download data to the current R session working
+action is to download data to the current R session working directory.

-directory.
+Files are renamed as site\_node\_instrument\_method\_deployment\_time.nc

-This function can be used if you decide to look at data offline, but it
+This function can be used if you want to look at data later while
-was initially included to allow Windows users to access the data via
+offline, but it was initially included to allow Windows users to access
-local files through ncdf4.
-Version 1.17 of ncdf4 struggles with opening
+the data via local files through ncdf4.
+Version 1.17 of ncdf4 struggles
-some OpenDAP urls on Windows machines.
-If you are a MacOS or Linux R
+with opening some OpenDAP urls on Windows machines.
+If you are a MacOS
-user, you can likely bypass this function if you do not want to download
+or Linux R user, you can likely bypass this function if you do not want
+to download
 data.

 ### ooi\_get\_data